 “I see,” said Tyrric, though he really didn’t.

 After a few more minutes of fruitless raking, Keelath set down his hoe and announced he’d be assisting Mirium in the stables the rest of the day.
 Tyrric waved him off, saying something about not wanting the noisy lout about so he could think.

 He really hated that knowing laugh.

 An hour later, Tyrric peeled himself from the chair and went to find Alelsa.

-He found her in her lab in the basement.
-She had been down there a lot recently, claiming she needed to recalibrate the wards after all that had happened with the Void, but Tyrric suspected she had been avoiding him.
+He found her in her lab, in the basement.
+She had been down there a lot recently, claiming she needed to recalibrate the wards after all that had happened with the Void, but Tyrric suspected she was avoiding him.

-She snapped at him testily to stay back when he entered, hunched over her alchemy bench as she was, painstakingly measuring herbs into clinical amounts.
-Tyrric eyed her back and thought it had a beautiful curve to it.
+She snapped at him testily to stay back when he entered, hunched over her alchemy bench as she was, painstakingly measuring in herbs in clinical amounts.
+Tyrric eyed her back and thought it was a beautiful shape.

 She glanced at him out of the corner of her eyes.
 “Hot and bothered, a lot of the time.”
 She smirked.

 She stepped away to give the potion a few stirs, but Tyrric could tell they weren’t necessary stirs by the slow, thoughtful way in which she did them.
 “I don’t know,” she admitted a moment later.
 “You’re always getting into trouble, but that’s also what’s so… cute about you.”

 Tyrric had.
 In reaching over to give her side a playful tweak, he has brushed his ribs against the alchemy bench.
 Now his shirt was smoldering, and his side hurt.
 Oh, and he was pretty sure his skin was turning blue.